 If your income is affected by Coronavirus you may be able to claim Sick Pay or benefits.
 View Policy in Practice’s up to date Coronavirus welfare support page for details.
 Our simple Benefits Calculator is listed on GOV.UK and is free.
 Our advanced calculator with built-in features to help frontline advisors give the best support they can is available here.
 It features an earnings slider that shows how your income will change if you can increase hours or salary.

-Policy in Practice is the market leading benefit and employment advice solution for the Work and Health Programme providers, the majority of whom license our Benefit and Budgeting Calculator to deliver their provision.
+Policy in Practice is the market leading benefit and employment advice solution for the Work and Health Programme providers, the majority of whom license our Better Off Calculator to deliver their provision.
 We are now partnering with Tier 1 providers on the CAEHRS contract, please email email@example.com to learn more.